emsalcengiz/emsalcengiz/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
- I’m currently learning; Big Data Tech-Data Engineering(Apache Kafka, Spark, Airflow, Hadoop..etc) I'm currently working as a Data Engineer in a company. :shipit:
+ I’m currently learning; Big Data Tech-Data Engineering(Apache Kafka, Spark, Airflow, Hadoop..)  :shipit:

  If you are more interested with my background you can check out my [linkedin](https://tr.linkedin.com/in/emsalcengiz) profile.